infinitered/ignite-bowser/readme.md

 **views**
 This is where all of your components will live.
 Both dumb components and screen components will be located here.
 Each component will have a directory containing the `.tsx` file, along with a story file, and optionally `.presets`, and `.props` files for larger components.

 You may choose to futher break down this directory by organizing your components into "domains", which represent cohesive areas of your application.
 For example, a "user" domain could hold all components and screens related to managing a user.
+Alternatively, you can put your views into more of a flat structure, which is simpler for linking across components.

+You will generally spend the bulk of your development time in the `views` directory.

 **storybook**
-This is where your stories will be registered and where the Storybook configs will live
+This is where your stories will be registered and where the Storybook configs will live.

 **test**
 This directory will hold your Jest configs and mocks, as well as your [storyshots](https://github.com/storybooks/storybook/tree/master/addons/storyshots) test file.
 This is a file that contains the snapshots of all your component storybooks.
+Note that actual tests will often live side-by-side with their tested components or other files.

 **ignite**
 The `ignite` directory stores all things Ignite, including CLI and boilerplate items.
 Here you will find generators, plugins and examples to help you get started with React Native.